obijywk/hunttracker/README.md

 - **GOOGLE_MEET_CALENDAR_ID**: The Google Calendar ID of the calendar where per-puzzle events should be created.
 The Google service account must have permissions to make changes to this calendar.
+- **ENABLE_SHEET_EDITOR_INVITES**: If set, will attempt to automatically invite a user to the puzzle channel associated with a puzzle sheet they edit if they're not already a member of the channel.
+Requires both the Google Drive Activity API and the Google People API to be enabled.
 - **AUTO_ARCHIVE**: If set, then puzzle channels will be automatically archived as they become solved.
 - **ALLOW_RESET_DATABASE**: If set, then the admin page will have an option to reset the database.